QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

 ## Cover Point Overview

+For the framework, you will be using the `BP_CoverPoint` blueprint based on the "CoverPoint" DynamicCoverSystem class.
-You should never manually place, copy or duplicate a Cover Point.
+You should never manually place, copy or duplicate a BP_CoverPoint.
- * If you need to add a single cover point, use the `BP_CoverPoint_Single_Framework` actor.
+ * If you need to add a single cover point, use the `BP_CoverPoint_Single` actor.
- * If you want a new Rail of cover points, you will use a `Editor Only Cover Point Rail Preview` and the Tool, as explained later.
+ * If you want a new Rail of cover points, you will use a `BP_CoverPointRailPreview` and the Tool, as explained later.
  * The location of a cover point is locked and shouldn't be manually edited along with it's rotation.
 You can edit it's transform with the Tool's `Cover Rails` section, covered in [#Cover Rails](#cover-rails)

 ![](/assets/world-data/worlddata_coverpoint_overview.webp){: w="1920" h="1080" }